A peek under the First Ladies’ veils

-During a recent presidential debate, I didn’t think twice about tweeting that Hillary Clinton’s suit resembled the outfit from Kill Bill.
+During a recent presidential debate, I didn’t think twice about tweeting that Hillary Clinton’s yellow power suit resembled Uma Thurman’s outfit from Kill Bill.
 Then I saw this tweet:

 Ana Marie Cox is right.
 Men (all former presidents included) just aren’t judged by their clothing like women are.
 The same can’t be said for their wives.

 Fashion has always been deeply woven into the first ladyship, as I learned from historian and author Feather Schwartz Foster’s new book exploring the rich history of First Ladies through their closets.
 It’s called Mary Lincoln’s Flannel Pajamas and Other Stories from The First Ladies’ Closet (more on that title later), and she was kind enough to send me a copy to review.

 I agreed to review it because I’ve always enjoyed the stories Foster shares on her presidential history blog, but I was a little nervous because fashion is not my strong suit.
 (In fact, I only have one strong suit and I save it for when my friends or I get married.)
 I was glad to find that no prior knowledge or passion for fashion is required to appreciate Foster’s stories.